saiftynet/Calendar/README.md

 ### Version 0.03

-The application has been renamed "paella".
+The application has been renamed `paella`.

 * Dependency on DateTime removed (no extrernal modules required: this will be a monolithic, single file application)
 * Decorations added, including borders